snippyrow/Project-Flop/README.md

 This is a game written on it's own kernel/bootloader, and therefore does not require an OS to run.
 Only certain computers are capable of running this nativly, such as on a USB.
 Through my testing, a Thinkpad will work best.
 Other options include using an emulator such as QEMU, where you can simply launch the "game.img" file.
 A uniquely hard game, nobody has ever beaten it before!
+- Adding any more code will cause the program to run into the buffer, so don't change anything to much!

 # Controls